Volunteering with us

 Have you noticed a neighbourhood house, community health centre, church, nursing home, sports club, school or other community organisation near where you live?
 Ask there for information about any volunteering opportunities.

 This service promotes cyber-volunteering by connecting volunteers to online assignments with organisations working for sustainable human development.
+Find out more about the United Nations Online Volunteering program.

 Interested in a specific cause?